NidasioAlberto/formal-analysis-of-search-and-rescue-scenarios/report/main.typ

 ```
 ]))

+In the *faster model* other then the map the position of each actor (and exit) is stored in an array and updated at each movement to reduce calculation in the following templates.

 == Synchronization and Message Passing

 Between the different agents, there are some interactions that require a way to pass a payload.
 For example, when a _survivor_ is instructed by a _drone_ to contact a _first-responder_, the _survivor_ must receive from the _drone_ both the positions of the _first-responder_ and that of the one _in-need_ to assist.